chiappo98/fast_detector_Response/README.md

 [Here](https://confluence.infn.it/pages/viewpage.action?pageId=40665299) you can find more information on the INFN-CNAF Tier-1.

-In the following sections hence I will refer to this particular VM, but the user is free to adapt the programs, and in particular the bash script *launch_resp.sh*, to the VM they have access to.
+In the following sections I will always refer to job submission on the *neutrino-01* VM.
+However, the user is free to adapt the programs, and in particular the bash script *launch_splitted_response.sh*, to the VM they have access to.

 The neutrino-01 machine adopts the HTCondor batch system (more on this in section [HTCondor](#htcondor)).